SilverDay/arguspi-v2-gc/README.md

 ## License

-This project is part of the ArgusPI family of USB security tools.
+This project is provided under the MIT License.